Microsoft Dynamics CRM

 App registrations is located on the navigation menu on the left

 - If you already have an application, use that ID.
 If not, proceed to click Add.
 Provide a name for the application to add (typically "Workato").
-Choose the application type as “Native” and provide a redirect URI value of
+Choose the account type as "Accounts in this organizational directory only (Single tenant)" and provide a redirect URI value of

 https://www.workato.com/oauth/callback.
-Click Create in the bottom of the page.
+Click Register in the bottom of the page.

-- In the right menu click Required permissions.
+- In the right menu click API permissions > Add a permission.

 Click Required permissions

-- Use the application ID as the client ID to connect to Workato.
+- Retrieve the application (client) ID as the client ID to connect to Workato.

 Retrieve the Application ID